Everyone at Crosscrake wishes you a lovely Summer Holiday.

 Newly added suggestions are not always at the top, so keep scrolling down to check out new additions and to remind yourself of those that have been on since the start.

-We hope you are finding the Home Learning packs useful.
-This will also be put onto the Class Pages of this website.
+We hope that you found the Home Learning packs useful.
+They are also on the Class Pages of this website.

 We love hearing about what you've been doing during school closures, so please email firstname.lastname@example.org.